garrandall/popular-music-data/tracks/take-a-little-rhythm-ali-thomson.md

 Only noise and mayhem
 Fill the air

-Ooh, your body's hurting
+Oh, your body's hurting
 And your mind is slow
 Just sit back
 And let the music flow

-Ooh, yeah
+Oh, yeah
-Ooh, yeah
+Oh, yeah

 Take it, take it
 Take it and put it